BISCUIT SCULPTURE "YOUNG GIRL WITH A BROKEN JUG", 19TH CENTURY

 Porcelain bisque figurine representing a young woman holding in her skirt flowers, which she has picked, probably peonies.
 On her arm hangs a broken pitcher.
 Although her hair is neat, she is wearing an untied dress with a disturbed kerchief and is barefoot, on a dirt road.
 Signed in hollow on the base:"G. Levy".
 A flounce of the dress broken and glued back.

 This figurine is representative of the ambiguous subjects of the late 18th and early 19th centuries.
-Although it shows a taste for a return to nature, it also carries a moralizing warning.
-Indeed, the broken jug is part of the well-known eighteenth-century codes for evoking the loss of virginity.
-The distraught look on the face and the hands tied on the lower abdomen take on a completely different meaning.
-Similarly, the peonies she is wearing are a symbol of shame.
-This statuette is an opportunity to warn women of the dangers they run into through coquetry.
-This sculpture is based on a painting by Jean-Baptiste Greuze (1725-1805) in the Louvre Museum.
+While showing a taste for a return to nature, it also carries a moralizing warning.
+Indeed, the broken jug is part of the well-known 18th-century codes for evoking the loss of virginity.
+The distraught look on the face and the hands knotted on the lower abdomen take on a whole new meaning.
+Similarly, the peonies she wears are a symbol of shame.
+This statuette is an opportunity to warn women of the dangers of coquetry.
+The sculpture is based on a painting by Jean-Baptiste Greuze (1725-1805) in the Louvre.

 Circa: 1860